astralarya/patterns-make/c++project/README.md

     myprog -#

-You can also provide the following arguments to this option:
+You can also provide the following arguments to filter the output of this option:

 Show only version

-    myprog -#v
+: `v`
 Show only hash

-    myprog -#h
+: h
 Show only status

-    myprog -#s
+: s
 Show only diff

-    myprog -#d
+: d

 These options can be combined.
-For example, show hash and status:
+For example, show the revision hash and status:

     myprog -#hs